ArghyaChatterjee/IK-Inspector/README.md

-# Inverse Kinematic (IK) Inspector
+# Forward and Inverse Kinematic (IK) Inspector

-A repository for Inverse Kinematic Inspector.
+A repository for Forward and Inverse Kinematic Inspector for generic robots.